Skip to main content

 Information and service schedules will be updated on this page throughout the Festival.

-The Festival is located on the National Mall between Third and Seventh streets and inside the National Museum of the American Indian.
 Outdoor Festival venues and activities are located in shaded grassy areas that are accessible via concrete sidewalks and/or packed gravel walkways.
-Spaces within the museum are accessible by ramps and elevators.
+Spaces within the museums are accessible by ramps and elevators.

 The Smithsonian Accessibility Map outlines accessibility features throughout the Smithsonian campus.

-Note: The Family Care Suite of the National Air and Space Museum (located just west of the Festival) includes companion-care spaces (with adult changing tables), nursing rooms, and a quiet room.
+Note: The Family Care Suite of the National Air and Space Museum (located just east of the Festival) includes companion-care spaces (with adult changing tables), nursing rooms, and a quiet room.
 To access this space, ask to speak to a ticketing staff supervisor upon arrival at the museum.

 There are water bottle refilling stations located throughout the Festival grounds.

-Service animals are welcome, and a water station for service animals is available.
+Service animals are welcome, and a water station for service animals is available at the Accessibility tent.

 Audio Description will be transmitted via LiveVoice.
 We recommend that visitors download the LiveVoice app for free from Google Play or the App Store prior to arriving at the Festival.
 Specific event access codes will be available at the Accessibility tent.
-We recommend that visitors bring their phone earbuds with them to access the audio transmission.

 Sighted-guide services may be requested at the Accessibility tent and are provided as available.